Barrier-Certified Adaptive Reinforcement Learning with Applications to Brushbot Navigation: Safe Learning Framework

 \subsection{Discrete-time Control Barrier Functions}

-In this paper, we employ control barrier functions to deal with safety issues.
 The idea of control barrier functions is similar to Lyapunov functions; they require no explicit computations of the forward reachable set while ensuring certain properties by constraining the instantaneous control input.
-Particularly, control barrier functions guarantee that an agent starting from the safe set remains safe (i.e., forward invariance), and that an agent outside of the safe set is forced back to safety (i.e., Lyapunov stability of the safe set) if the agent dynamics is available.
-To make the use of barrier certificate compatible with the model learning and reinforcement learning, we employ the discrete-time version of control barrier certificates. \begin{definition}[{\cite[Definition~4]{2017dcbf}}] A map $B:\X\rightarrow\Real$ is a discrete-time exponential control barrier function if there exists a control input $\sigu_n\in\U$ such that
+Particularly, control barrier functions guarantee that an agent starting from the safe set remains safe (i.e., forward invariance), and that an agent outside of the safe set is forced back to safety (i.e., Lyapunov stability with respect to the safe set).
+To make barrier certificates compatible with model learning and reinforcement learning, we employ the discrete-time control barrier certificates. \begin{definition}[{\cite[Definition~4]{2017dcbf}}] A map $B:\X\rightarrow\Real$ is a discrete-time exponential control barrier function if there exists a control input $\sigu_n\in\U$ such that

 \end{definition} Note that we intentionally removed the condition $B(\sigx_0)\geq0$ originally presented in {\cite[Definition~4]{2017dcbf}}.
-Then, the forward invariance and asymptotic stability of the set of safe states are ensured by the following proposition. \begin{proposition} The set $\mathcal{C}$ defined in \refeq{safeset} for some discrete-time exponential control barrier function $B:\X\rightarrow\Real$ is forward invariant when $B(\sigx_0)\geq0$, and is asymptotically stable when $B(\sigx_0)<0$. \end{proposition} \begin{proof} See {\cite[Proposition~4]{2017dcbf}} for the proof of forward invariance.
-The set $\mathcal{C}\subset\X$ is asymptotically stable as

-where the inequality holds from {\cite[Proposition~1]{2017dcbf}}. \end{proof} Proposition \ref{prpCBF} implies that an agent remains in the set of safe states defined in \refeq{safeset} for all time if $B(\sigx_0)\geq0$ and \refeq{DCBFdef2} are satisfied, and the agent outside of the set of safe states is brought back to safety.
+Then, the forward invariance and asymptotic stability with respect to the safe set are ensured by the following proposition. \begin{proposition} The set $\mathcal{C}$ defined in \refeq{safeset} for a valid discrete-time exponential control barrier function $B:\X\rightarrow\Real$ is forward invariant when $B(\sigx_0)\geq0$, and is asymptotically stable when $B(\sigx_0)<0$. \end{proposition} \begin{proof} See Appendix \ref{appprp3-1}. \end{proof} Proposition \ref{prpCBF} implies that an agent remains in the safe set defined in \refeq{safeset} for all time if $B(\sigx_0)\geq0$ and the inequality \refeq{DCBFdef2} are satisfied, and the agent outside of the safe set is brought back to safety.